Yuvraj8090/resumeBuilder/README.md

 Storage: We store the raw Blade HTML in the templates table.

-Rendering: We use Laravel inline rendering engine:
+Rendering: We use Laravel's inline rendering engine:

 PHP